-School Injury Claims in Kentucky
+School Injury Claims

 When a student is injured in a Kentucky school or at a school sponsored event or in the course of an extracurricular activity, the student may have the ability to pursue a personal injury claim.
 Teachers, Bus Drivers, Principals and other school administrators have responsibility to protect the children that are under their care.